ryan-mcclue/unsw/comp3311/week7.md

 So, when looking for dependencies look for unique and identical values

-Inference rules to simplify and rearrange functional dependencies A closure is all fds from a relation
+Inference rules to simplify and rearrange functional dependencies A closure is all fds from a relations fds
+However, for less computation do attribute closures on all dependencies deriveable from attribute

 Attribute closures (to determine key candidates):
 R = ABCDEFG